natbprice/personal-website/content/authors/admin/_index.md

 - Visitors
 ---

 I enjoy solving challenging problems using data visualization, statistical analysis, machine learning, optimization, and simulation.
-I have an interdisciplinary background and have worked worked in aerospace, biomedical, marketing, and natural resource fields.
-In my current role, I am building a web-based application for customer-base analysis and developing statistical models of customer recruitment, retention, and attrition.
+I have an interdisciplinary background and have worked worked in aerospace, biomedical, and natural resource fields.
+In my current role, I am building a web-based application and statistical models for customer-base analysis and collaborating on developing model-free methods for identifying change points in high-dimensional, noisy, time-series data.